asmodeus812/elearning/java-se-study/java-base/7-input-and-output.md

 - `FileReader/Writer` - requires a file handle to read from and a file handle to write to.
 - `PipedReader/Writer` - requires a source that is a pipe to read from, and a pipe to write to.
-- `StringReader/Writer` - requires a source string to read from, writes to a generic StringBuffer.
+- `StringReader/Writer` - requires a source string to read from, writes to a generic instance of a `StringBuffer` (note that is indeed a string buffer not a builder)

 #### Decorator/Wrapper